asaboor-gh/Vasp2Visual/README.md

 - You need vasprun.xml file to collect data.
 It is recommended that if you have **vasprun.xml** file from DOS calculations,put that file in a folder named **dos** or **DOS** in the root folder where vasprun.xml is present from a bandstructure calculation.
 ## Get-CmdletsWork
 - Watch [Vasp2Visual.mp4](Vasp2Visual.mp4) to know how to run the commands.
 A detailed description will be added later.
-## Documentation is available at [Wiki@Vasp2Visual](https://github.com/massgh/Vasp2Visual/wiki).
+## Get-Documentation
+- Visit [Wiki@Vasp2Visual](https://github.com/massgh/Vasp2Visual/wiki) for documentation.
+The page will be updated soon.

+## Get-More!
+- Multiple flexible plotting scripts are under work!
-## Script for converting LOCPOT into plane and plottable data formats is coming soon!
+- Script for converting LOCPOT into plane and plottable data formats is coming soon!